You have heard of the latest Yamaha Hs8 release, and now you’re considering if it’s worth the hype.

 - If you’re worried about frequency response, the subwoofer can and will handle 22Hz to 150Hz for you.
 If it goes any higher than that, the main monitors will take care of it!

 - Aside from giving you a powerful low-end response, getting the subwoofer also gives you access to additional adjustments you may need.

-The compatible subwoofer itself deserves a whole different review, but we can also say it’s worth the price if you need to use it!
+The compatible subwoofer itself deserves a whole different review, but I can also say it’s worth the price if you need to use it!

 Each Yamaha Hs8 works together to produce the best possible sound.

 You have to know about the room control switch for this line.
 The control is there as a built-in correction for your monitors!